matthewnitschke/ko-formatter/README.md

 ```

 # Usage
-There are two ways to use ko-formatter, object formatting, and pattern formatting.
+There are two ways to use ko-formatter: object formatting, and pattern formatting.

 ## Object Formatting
 ```html